FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

   - Any trial result can affect each Search Goal in principle.
 - Insert multiple coarse targets for each Search Goal, earlier ones need to spend less time on trials.
-  - Earlier targets also aim for lesser precision.
+  - Earlier targets also aim for lesser precision
-  - Use Forwarding Rate (FR) at maximum offered load [RFC2285] (Section 3.6.2) to initialize bounds.
+  - Use Forwarding Rate (FR) at Maximum Offered Load (FRMOL), as defined in Section 3.6.2 of [RFC2285], to initialize bounds.

+{::comment}

+    [MB12]: There is no such section in the document.
+    Do you meant Section 3.6.2 of [RFC2285]?
+    If so, please update accordingly.
+    Idem for all similar occurrences in the document.
+Thanks.

+    [VP]: Clarify.
+Check for every external section referenced.
+    [MK]: Yes Section 3.6.2 of [RFC2285] defining FRMOL.
+Fixed text.

+{:/comment}

 - Take care when dealing with inconsistent trial results.
   - Reported throughput is smaller than the smallest load with high loss.
   - Smaller load candidates are measured first.
-- Apply several load selection heuristics to save even more time by trying hard to avoid unnecessarily narrow bounds.
+- Apply several time-saving load selection heuristics that deliberately prevent the bounds from narrowing unnecessarily.

+{::comment}

+    [MB13]: Maximizing means?

+    [VP]: Reformulate.
+    [MK]: Rephrased the sentence to improve clarity.

+{:/comment}

+The first four enhancements
+{::comment}

+    [MB14]: Which ones?

+    [VP]: Describe the lists better so "some" is not needed here.
+    [MK]: Clarified.

+{:/comment}
+are formalized as MLRsearch specification within this document.
+{::comment}

+    [MB15]: Where?
+In this document?

+    [VP]: Yes.
+    [MK]: Yes, added text.

+{:/comment}
-Some of these enhancements are formalized as MLRsearch specification, the remaining enhancements are treated as implementation details, thus achieving high comparability without limiting future improvements.
+The remaining enhancements are treated as implementation details, thus achieving high comparability without limiting future improvements.

+MLRsearch configuration options
+{::comment}

+    [MB16]: Where are those defined?
+Please add a pointer to the appropriate section.

+    [VP]: Add pointer.
+    [MK]: TODO.

+{:/comment}
+are flexible enough to
+{::comment}

+    [MB17]: "flexibe" is ambiguous.
+Simply, state what we do.

+    [VP]: Reformulate.
+    [MK]: TODO.

+{:/comment}
-MLRsearch configuration options are flexible enough to support both conservative settings and aggressive settings.
+support both conservative settings and aggressive settings.
 Conservative enough settings lead to results unconditionally compliant with [RFC2544], but without much improvement on search duration and repeatability.
 Conversely, aggressive settings lead to shorter search durations and better repeatability, but the results are not compliant with [RFC2544].

-No part of [RFC2544] is intended to be obsoleted by this document.
+{::comment}

+    [MB18]: Add pointers where this is further elaborated.

+    [VP]: Point to specific subsection.
+    [MK]: TODO.

+{:/comment}

+This document does not change or obsolete any part of [RFC2544].

+{::comment}

+    [MB19]: List the set of terms/definitions used in this document.
+    I guess we should at least leverage terms defined in 2544/1242.

+    [VP]: Move list of terms here?

+    [MK]: Relevant existing terms, including the ones from rfcs 1242, 2285 and 2544, are captured in section 4.3 Existing Terms, followed by the new terms that form the MLRsearch specification.
+We went through quite a few iterations of getting it right, including a separate terminology section at the beginning of the document, and following BMWG comments and reviews ended up with the current document structure.
+Reworking it back is substantial work
+    [MK]: TODO Instead I propose we list one liners explaining the term in the context of the benchmarking domain.

+{:/comment}

+{::comment}

+    [MB20]: Also, please add a statement that the convention used in bmwg are followed here as well (def, discussion, etc.)

+    [VP]: Ok
+    [MK] The Requirements Language text is the standard one we use in BMWG.
+There are no any strict BMWG conventions that are followed in this document.
+Rather, the convention used for terms that are specific to this document, is described in the Section 4 of this document, and forms part of the MLRsearch specification.

+{:/comment}

+# Requirements Language

+{::comment}

+    [MB5]: Move after the intro

+    [VP]: Ok.
+    [MK]: OK.

+{:/comment}

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] {::comment}

+    The two references have to come one after another to avoid boilerplate nit, but the xml2rfc processing (web service) is buggy and strips rfc2119 brackets.
+    Luckily having this comment here avoids the bug and creates correct .xml file.

+{:/comment}

+[RFC8174] when, and only when, they appear in all capitals, as shown here.

-# Identified Problems
+# Overview of RFC 2544 Problems

-This chapter describes the problems affecting usability of various performance testing methodologies, mainly a binary search for [RFC2544] unconditionally compliant throughput.
+This section describes the problems affecting usability of various performance testing methodologies, mainly a binary search for [RFC2544] unconditionally compliant throughput.

 ## Long Search Duration

+The “proliferation” of software DUTs, with frequent software updates and a {::comment}

+    [MB21]: Is this really new?

+    [VP]: Not sure, ask Maciek
+    [MK]: Changed “emergence” to “proliferation”.
+And yes, the proliferation and their importance is new.

+{:/comment}
-The emergence of software DUTs, with frequent software updates and a number of different frame processing modes and configurations, has increased both the number of performance tests required to verify the DUT update and the frequency of running those tests.
+number of different frame processing modes and configurations, has increased both the number of performance tests required to verify the DUT update and the frequency of running those tests.
 This makes the overall test execution time even more important than before.

-The current [RFC2544] throughput definition restricts the potential for time-efficiency improvements.
+The throughput definition per [RFC2544] restricts the potential {::comment}

-A more generalized throughput concept could enable further enhancements while maintaining the precision of simpler methods.
+    [MB22]: Won’t age well

+    [VP]: I agree, should be reformulated, not sure how.
+    [MK]: Accepted proposed text change.

+{:/comment}
+for time-efficiency improvements.

+{::comment}

+    [MB23]: Concretely, be affirmative if we provide an elaborated def, otherwise this statement can be removed.

+    [VP]: Reformulate to affirm and point.
+    [MK]: Agree.
+This is problem statement, not solution description, so removed this paragraph.

+{:/comment}

-The bisection method, when used in a manner unconditionally compliant with [RFC2544], is excessively slow.
+The bisection method, when used in a manner unconditionally compliant with [RFC2544], is excessively slow  due to two main factors.
+{::comment}

+    [MB24]: Can we have a reference?

+    [VP]: Find references.
+    [MK]: Added wording connecting to the following paragraphs with explanations.

+{:/comment}

-This is because a significant amount of time is spent on trials with loads that, in retrospect, are far from the final determined throughput.
+Firstly, a significant amount of time is spent on trials with loads that, in retrospect, are far from the final determined throughput.
+{::comment}

+    [MB25]: Define "users".

+    [VP]: Yes, we should be more careful around role names.
+    [MK]: Added text.

+{:/comment}

-[RFC2544] does not specify any stopping condition for throughput search, so users already have an access to a limited trade-off between search duration and achieved precision.
+Secondly, [RFC2544] does not specify any stopping condition for throughput search, so users of testing equipment implementing the procedure already have access to a limited trade-off between search duration and achieved precision.
+However, each of the full 60-second trials doubles the precision.
+{::comment}

+    [MB26]: Can we include a reminder of the 2544 search basics? (no need to be verbose, though)?

+    [VP]: Maybe, not sure how feasible.
+    [MK]: Added.

+{:/comment}
-However, each of the full 60-second trials doubles the precision, so not many trials can be removed without a substantial loss of precision.
+As such, not many trials can be removed without a substantial loss of precision.

+For reference, here is a brief [RFC2544] throughput binary (bisection) reminder, based on Sections 24 and 26 of [RFC2544]:

+* Set Max ≈ line-rate and Min = a proven loss-free load.
+* Run a single 60-s trial at the midpoint.
+* Zero-loss ⇒ midpoint becomes new Min; any loss ⇒ new Max.
+* Repeat until the Max–Min gap meets the desired precision, then report the highest zero-loss rate for every mandatory frame size.

 ## DUT in SUT